 - This $600 PC can run less-demanding games like Apex Legends, Rocket League, League of Legends, etc. on max settings at ~100+ frames per second

-- It will run more-demanding titles like PUBG, COD Warzone, The Witcher 3, etc. on higher settings at ~60+ frames per second
+- It will run more-demanding titles like Assassin’s Creed, Call of Duy, God of War, Tomb Raider, etc. on higher settings at ~60+ frames per second

-So, whether you’re building this system to play competitive esports titles that aren’t very demanding (like Rocket League, LoL, Fortnite, etc.) or you’re building it so that you can play some of the more demanding and graphically-detailed games (like The Division 2, The Witcher 3, etc.), this build will be able to handle both types of games fairly easily on higher settings.
+So, whether you’re building this system to play competitive esports titles that aren’t very demanding (like Rocket League, LoL, Fortnite, etc.) or you’re building it so that you can play some of the more demanding and graphically-detailed games (like GTA V, Elden Ring, etc.), this build will be able to handle both types of games fairly easily on higher settings.

-In my opinion, there are three processor options that make sense for this build.
-The AMD Ryzen 3 3100, the Intel Core i3-10100F, and the AMD Ryzen 5 3600.
-We chose the Intel Core i3-10100F, though, because, when you include the cost of a motherboard and memory, it is the most affordable of those three options right now.
+In my opinion, there are two processor options that make sense for this build.
+The AMD Ryzen 3 3100 and the Intel Core i3-12100F.
+We chose the Intel Core i3-12100F, though, because, when you include the cost of the CPU itself and a compatible motherboard, it is the most affordable option right now.
 However, there are always sales going on on the various online retailers and so it would probably be a good idea to shop around before you finalize your purchase to see if you can grab anything at a discount—which may end up allowing you to go with an upgraded processor.

-As of right now, the GPU market is all sorts of messed up.
-The RX 6500 XT is currently the best semi-budget-friendly video card available.
-The next closest GPU in terms of performance is probably either the GTX 1660 or the RTX 3050 and both of those cards run well into the $300’s.
+As of right now, the RTX 2060 is currently the best semi-budget-friendly video card available.
+The next closest GPU in terms of performance is probably either the RX 6600 or the RTX 3050 and both of those cards run into the mid $200s and $300s (respectively).

-And, for a cheaper alternative, the next best option at the moment (based on current price and what cards are actually available) seems to be the GTX 1050 Ti.
+And, for a cheaper alternative, the next best option at the moment (based on current price and what cards are actually available) seems to be the RX 6500 XT.

-The 6500 XT will offer a decent performance boost over the 1050 Ti and it fits in the budget.
-However, if you’re mainly playing non-demanding games, you could save some money and choose the 1050 Ti over the 6500 XT.
+The RTX 2060 will offer a significant performance boost over the RX 6500 XT and it fits in the budget.
+However, if you’re mainly playing non-demanding games, you could save some money and choose the RX 6500 XT over the RTX 2060.
 And, both options will pair well with a budget-friendly 144Hz monitor.

 4. Why Isn’t Windows 11 Included in the Price?